Repair when Not in Use

 1. Here are some solutions for internal leaks (water draining into bowl):

-3. To replace a 2″ toilet flapper, we recommend the 502 flapper; to replace a 3″ toilet flapper, we recommend the 5403 flapper.
+- To replace a 2″ toilet flapper, we recommend the 502 flapper; to replace a 3″ toilet flapper, we recommend the 5403 flapper.
+Alternatively, you can use the Super Flapper that replaces both 2″ and 3″ toilet flappers.

 2. Here are some solutions for water visible outside toilet:

-Water visible to rear of toilet is most likely coming from the bottom of the fill valve, the water supply line or the seals between the tank and the bowl (in 2 piece toilets).
+Water visible at the rear of the toilet is most likely coming from the bottom of the fill valve, the water supply line or the seals between the tank and the bowl (in 2-piece toilets).

-1. Water dripping from bottom of the tank: Observe and ensure the fill valve locknut, located under the tank, is tight against the ceramic tank.
-If necessary, remove fill valve and clean bottom of tank (both inside and outside) ensuring shank washer is placed on the fill valve first before inserting valve through hole in ceramic (it is designed to seal the tank from the inside the tank).
-Reinstall existing valve or replace with new one.
-Hand tighten the fill valve lock nut.
+- Water dripping from the bottom of the tank: Observe and ensure the fill valve locknut, located under the tank, is tight against the ceramic tank.
+If necessary, remove the fill valve and clean the bottom of the tank (both inside and outside) and ensure the shank washer is placed on the fill valve first before inserting the valve through the hole in the ceramic (it is designed to seal the tank from the inside the tank).
+Reinstall the existing valve or replace it with a new one.
+Hand-tighten the fill valve lock nut.

-2. Observe water supply line for visible leaks.
+- Observe the water supply line for visible leaks.
 It is always a good idea to replace the water supply line if it’s older than 5 years.

-3. Leaks coming from under the tank onto the toilet bowl or down back of toilet base usually indicate failed tank to bowl seals, either at the bolts or on the center drain.
-The tank to bowl gasket and toilet bolts with washers should be replaced.
+- Leaks coming from under the tank onto the toilet bowl or down the back of the toilet base indicate failed tank-to-bowl seals, either at the bolts or on the center drain.
+If this is the case, replace the tank-to-bowl gasket and toilet bolts with washers.

 Here is a short video on how to fix ghost flushing: